itu-itis21-ugurluy21/FingerFrenzy/README.md

 ## 1. Introduction

-Welcome to FingerFrenzy, a mobile game developed by QuantumQuasar.
+Welcome to FingerFrenzy, a mobile game developed by QuantumQuasarGames.
 Your privacy is important to us, and we want to assure you that we do not collect any personal information from our users.

 ## 2. Information We Do Not Collect